Welcome to Glenwood Community School District Preschool at Northeast Elementary

 - Social Emotional

-- Identify emotions of others
+- Identify emotions of self and others

 - Follow school wide expectations (respectful, responsible, safe, and kind)

-- Contribute an idea, skill, or action during a group interaction with adult support
+- Contribute an idea, skill, or action during a group interaction

 Social Emotional Supports